james168ma/personal-website/subpages/About.md

 # What I'm Working On

-Right now I'm working on making a comment section for the blog posts, but that'll require me to learn how to make server-generated webpages generated at runtime. hopefully I'll have it done soon!
+Right now I'm taking a small break from programming projects.
+Of course, I'm still doing LeetCode though.